Strategic Innovation Fund

 What makes it innovative

-This solution is highly innovative in the context of on-street public charging.
-Current bi-directional DC-DC designs in the market are limited, lack advanced power conversion configurations, control systems, and face interoperability issues.
-The two closest technology providers looking at similar innovations in the market are Enphase and Wallbox.
-However, these chargers rely on AC transformers for bi-directional power and therefore face different limitations.
+This solution represented a significant innovation in the context of on-street public charging.
+Existing bi-directional DC-DC designs were limited, lacked sophisticated power conversion and control systems, and often suffered from interoperability challenges.
+While companies like Enphase and Wallbox were developing similar technologies, their chargers relied on AC transformers for bi-directional power flow and faced different technical limitations.

 What we’re learning